How Mitogen Works¶

 Standard IO Redirection¶

-Two instances of mitogen.core.IoLogger
+Two instances of mitogen.core.IoLogger are created, one for

-.
+stdout and one for stderr.
 This class creates a UNIX pipe whose read

 end is added to the IO multiplexer, and whose write end is used to overwrite